arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 With these prerequisites in place, you're ready to start building your live shopping application with Dyte SDK, React, and Django.

 # Setting up the backend
 In this section, we'll set up the Django backend for our live shopping application.
 We'll start by creating a virtual environment for development, then create a new Django project and app.
-Finally, we'll add the necessary dependencies and create a Dyte app for integrating Dyte API.
+Finally, we'll add the necessary dependencies and create a Dyte app for integrating the Dyte API.

 ### Creating a Virtual Environment for Development
 Before we start, let's create a virtual environment for our project.
 This will ensure that our dependencies are isolated from the global Python environment and make it easier to manage dependencies.